opengovsg/formsg-ruby-sdk/README.md

     $ gem install formsg-sdk

+## Pre-Requisite

+Your will need to have `libsodium` (<https://github.com/jedisct1/libsodium>) installed in your hosting server.
+For local development purposes, you can read up more at the installation guide for [RbNaCl](https://github.com/RubyCrypto/rbnacl).

 ## Usage

 ### Ruby on Rails

-1. Install `libsodium` (<https://github.com/jedisct1/libsodium>) in your hosting server.
-2. In Rails, add this as an initializer:
+1. In Rails, add this as an initializer:

     ```ruby
     # config/initializers/formsg_sdk.rb